mrjosh/helm-ls/README.md

 [![asciicast](https://asciinema.org/a/485522.svg)](https://asciinema.org/a/485522)

 ## Contributing
-Thank you for considering contributing to HelmLintLs project!
+Thank you for considering contributing to HelmLs project!

 ## License
-The HelmLintLs is open-source software licensed under the MIT license.
+The HelmLs is open-source software licensed under the MIT license.